 It really was a time of revolution in palaeontology.
 This book introduced me to the fossil remains, unearthed in the late 1960’s, of a newly-discovered dinosaur, Deinonychus.
 The name ‘Deinonychus’ is ancient Greek for ‘Terrible Claw’, and the talon was really terrible: an extra-long, forward-reaching hallux, curved, sharp, and deadly, towering over its more modest fellow phalanges.
 ‘Terrible’ was a fine adjective, in that the claw did inspire awe, and also in that it tore through our long-accepted wisdom about dinosaurs.
 Today’s lizards and their kin usually lie in wait for unsuspecting dinner guests.
 The owner of that claw ran down its prey; it leaped and killed with its special toes.
 It didn’t seem possible for a 100 kg reptile to be that athletic, more the act of wolf or leopard, of a high energy carnivore with a warm-blooded metabolism.
 And the more that people pondered on that claw, the harder it became to refute its implications.
 Long-unanswered anomalies, like blood circulation and predator / prey ratios, seemed to make more sense if the dinosaurs were not lizards, but warm-blooded animals.
 It was a new era of new thinking about the story of life on our planet, the beginning of what has come to be called the dinosaur renaissance.

-One new revelation of the renaissance was the discovery of evidence of a large and devastating meteor strike that coincided with the end of the age of the dinosaurs.
+One new revelation of the renaissance was the discovery of evidence of a large meteor strike that coincided with the end of the age of the dinosaurs.
 The realization of the resulting devastation took away some of the blame the dinosaurs had shouldered for their own demise.
 We grudgingly concede today that no large animals of any sort could have survived the planet-wide destruction, and so, ok, dinosaurs may have been stupid, but it was not their stupidity that led to their extinction.
 (Also, we are coming to realize that our own cleverness may lead to our own extinction, so the dinosaurs’ story is still a reverse-metaphor for us.
 That’s some irony!)